CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-6-Azure-Defender.md

 ### Exercise 1: Alert validation

-In this exercise, we will cover the new Alert Simulation as Alerts are the notifications that Security Center generates when it detects threats on your resources.
+In this exercise, we will cover the new Alert Simulation as Alerts are the notifications that Microsoft Defender for Cloud generates when it detects threats on your resources.
 It prioritizes and lists the alerts along with the information needed to quickly investigate the problem.
-Security Center also provides recommendations for how you can remediate an attack.
+Microsoft Defender for Cloud also provides recommendations for how you can remediate an attack.

 1. Search for **Microsoft Defender for Cloud** in the search box located on the top of the **Azure Portal** page and click on it.
 Next, select **Security alerts** under **General** tab from left side pane or by using this [link](https://portal.azure.com/?feature.argsecurityalerts=true&feature.customportal=false#blade/Microsoft_Azure_Security/SecurityMenuBlade/7)